 Mop your floors thoroughly and allow them to air dry to fend off germs tracked in on your feet!
 Removing your shoes when you come in the front door is another good practice to reduce floor germs.

 Soaking your toothbrush bristles in hydrogen peroxide for 10-15 minutes is a safe way to sanitize it.
 Just be sure to rinse it thoroughly when you’re finished!
 Hydrogen peroxide can also be used to clean hard surfaces, but it needs to sit for 10 or 15 minutes before being wiped away in order to be fully effective in killing germs.

 6. Disinfect All Frequently Used Electronics

 This includes smart speakers, TV remotes and buttons, keyboards, phones, tablets, and even debit and credit cards.
-Use your best judgement depending on the item to decide between using disinfectant spray vs. disinfectant wipes!
+Use your best judgment depending on the item to decide between using disinfectant spray vs. disinfectant wipes!

 7. Cleaning your Clothes

-The CDC suggests washing your clothing on the highest appropriate temperature and fully drying them.
+The CDC suggests washing your clothing at the highest appropriate temperature and fully drying them.
 Laundry bins should be regularly cleaned and disinfected, and disposal laundry bags can further prevent the spread of germs from laundry.
 Avoid shaking dirty laundry, and always wear gloves or wash your hands well after handling it.
 Changing into clean clothes when you come home can also help prevent the spread of germs inside.
-Laundry detergents specifically designed to help fend off viruses can be found on the CDA’s full list or approved products, linked below.
+Laundry detergents specifically designed to help fend off viruses can be found on the CDA’s full list of approved products, linked below.

 Some popular EPA approved disinfectants for killing viruses include:

-Clorox Multi Surface Cleaner + Bleach
+Clorox Multi-Surface Cleaner + Bleach

 Clorox Disinfecting Wipes